captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 ## HELEN:
 Oh.
-So… You’re thinking he’s going to be working here, at the house?
+So, you’re thinking he’s going to be working here, at the house?

 ---